basisjs/articles/en-US/tutorial/part1/index.md

 It is a common markup except that in the `ul` tag after its name there is an unfamiliar thing `{childNodesElement}`.
 Meet, this is also a marker.
 So we say we want to refer to that element by name `childNodesElement`.
 In fact, we ourselves do not need this reference.
 But the list view needs it to find out where to insert child nodes' `DOM` fragments.
 If we do not specify this marker, the child nodes will be inserted into the root element of the template (in this case directly in `<div id="mylist">`).

 So.
-We do not directly control `DOM` – view do this themselves.
-TODO START We only suggest what and where to place.
-And as the movement of units engaged in a view, they perfectly know what and where is, and try to do their work more optimally as possible.
-Moreover, it is therefore possible to update templates without reloading the page.
-When you change the template description, view creates a new `DOM` fragment and transfers from the old into the new fragment all necessary.
-TODO STOP
+We do not directly control `DOM`, the view does this itself.
+We only suggest what and where to put.
+And since views are busy with moving their child nodes, they know exactly what and where is located& Views are designed to do all this as effective as possible.
+This is why it is possible to update templates without reloading the page.
+When a template description is changed, its view creates a new `DOM` fragment and transfers all necessary things from the old fragment into the new one.

 Now one need to create a template for a list element (`item.tmpl`):